Robert MacDonald Ford

 He served in the United States Navy during World War II on minesweepers in Iceland and at the landing at Salerno.

 Ford served as King County, Washington County Commissioner during the Seattle World's Fair and was instrumental in King County's acquisition of MaryMoor Farm/Park and later served as the manager of Seattle's Boeing Field.

 He married Nancy Elizabeth McFate of South Colby, Washington; they had a daughter and a son.
-He died June 9, 2004, on Bainbridge Island at the age of 93, and was survived by his children Robert MacDonald Ford, III and Linda J. Ford (Cauthers).
+He died on June 9, 2004, on Bainbridge Island at the age of 93, and was survived by his children Robert MacDonald Ford, III and Linda J. Ford (Cauthers).

 He is known to history as a fellow sailor and close friend of Scientology founder L. Ron Hubbard.
-Ford said that when Hubbard asked for a letter of introduction, he gave Hubbard a blank sheet of letterhead which he later didn't know if he had signed, and told Hubbard "You're the writer, you write it."
+Ford said that when Hubbard asked for a letter of introduction, he gave Hubbard a blank sheet of letterhead which he later wasn't sure if he had signed, and told Hubbard, "You're the writer, you write it."